 Pursuant to Part 1, Section 11.7.5.1 below, the Successful Offeror shall submit to the individual set forth in Part 1, Section 6.1.1, one copy of all documentary information generated in preparation of its Proposal within three (3) calendar days of Notice of Intent to Award.
 This material is hereinafter referred to as Escrow Proposal Documents (EPDs).
-Separate EPDs shall be provided for the Work associated with the Base Scope and Option 1.
-The individual total cost for the Base Scope and Option 1 shall be included with the submission of the EPDs.
 The EPDs will be held in a secure location at the VDOT Central Office until immediately prior to award of the Project.
 The EPDs of the Successful Offeror will be transferred to and then held in escrow at the banking institution specified in Part 1, Section 11.7.6.